Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Acknowledgements

-We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Natalya Zapata-Mesa, Nico Blüthgen, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about ecological networks and generality indices that inspired us to carry out this study.
+We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Natalya Zapata-Mesa, Nico Blüthgen, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about ecological networks and generalization indices that inspired us to carry out this study.
 Special thanks go to Jochen Fründ for his recommendations on using his quantitative niche model, and Daniela Arenas for helping us with mammal taxonomy.
 SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Convocatoria Doctorados en el Exterior 860) and Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.388097/2019-00) for the doctoral scholarships.
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 3.4-8151/15037 and 3.2-BRA/1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
 We also thank the Stack Overflow community (https://stackoverflow.com/), where we solve most of our coding dilemmas.

 ## Feedback